 What are the sources of revenue for state governments?

-State governments collected nearly $1.7 trillion of general revenue in 2013.
-Revenue from income, sales, and other taxes totaled about $850 billion—half of all general revenue (figure 1).
+State governments collected more than $1.7 trillion of general revenue in 2014.
+Revenue from income, sales, and other taxes totaled nearly $870 billion—half of all general revenue (figure 1).

 General revenue does not include revenue collected by states from “business-like” enterprises, such as state-run liquor stores, utilities, and pension funds.